Interactive Notebooks

 The first option is to once again use VS Code (see 📝Text Editors ).
 You should use the Remote - SSH extension to have VS Code SSH into the remote machine.
 Everything then works like normal.
 Make sure you have completed the 😴Removing Tedium section to ensure that VS Code is able to connect.

 Princeton Research Computing also has a dedicated Jupyter Lab platform that you can use with the clusters as described in this guide .
-If you decide to use the Princeton-hosted Jupyter Lab interface, you may need to register your Conda environment as follows, where cms is the environment you wish to use:
+If you decide to use the Princeton-hosted Jupyter Lab interface, make sure you select the appropriate Anaconda version that matches the module you typically use on the cluster.
+If you don't see your environment, you can try registering it as described below, where cms is the environment you wish to use:

 pip install ipykernel